bio-phys/MDBenchmark/README.rst

 The benchmark tool uses `mdsynthesis`_ to generate the folder sub structure for each benchmark run.
-You can also use `mdsynthesis`_ in a python process later to analyze the benchmarks and check that your proteins are stable
+You can also use `mdsynthesis`_ in a python process later to analyze the benchmarks and check your simulations.

 .. _mdsynthesis: https://mdsynthesis.readthedocs.io/en/master/